LinkedIn Automation · Safety Guide

 ⚠️

-Both cloud tools and browser extensions violate LinkedIn's Terms of Service to varying degrees.
-Cloud tools carry lower detection risk, but they are not risk-free.
-LinkedIn actively updates its detection methods.
-Using a dedicated IP, respecting daily action limits, and enabling profile warm-up reduces risk but does not eliminate it.
-Any automation tool can result in account restrictions if limits are pushed aggressively.
+Both cloud tools and browser extensions violate LinkedIn's Terms of Service.
+Cloud tools carry lower detection risk, but LinkedIn actively updates its methods.
+Dedicated IPs and daily limits reduce risk; they do not eliminate it.

 Selection Logic